dmalawey/openME/courses.md

 ![statics preview image](img/course_ide50.jpg)

 ## ME160-Dynamics
 Dynamics is physics applied to moving bodies.
 Compute linear and rotating masses, forces, accelerations, and stored energy for machines.
+An extension of the dynamic lessons in physics and a precursor to the more focused "Machine Dynamics."
+This is the course which converts an apparatus into a model, then into mathematical equation, then makes it ready to manipulate computationally.

 Download the binders for dynamics here:
 * [ME160 BINDER](https://raw.githubusercontent.com/dmalawey/openME/main/docs/ME160_Dynamics_Binder.pdf)